tbenthompson/tbenthompson_site/content/post/share_your_code.md

 People have talked a lot already about why it's a good idea to share code with your research.
 I want to address a specific component of this.
 The desire to share good, well-maintained code often becomes a barrier to sharing any code at all.
 So, here, I'd just like to say that we love you, and we love your code too no matter what it looks like.

-<sub>This mostly comes from my experience at the computational methods and Earth science communities.</sub>
+Disclaimer: This mostly comes from my experience at the computational methods and Earth science communities.

 ## No, you can’t see my work.